 Try this recipe and tutorial to make a natural melt and pour (glycerin) soap base with home ingredients: coconut oil, sunflower oil, vegetable glycerin, etilic alcohol and sugar syrup!
 Gather these ingredients and transform them into glycerin soap!

 You already know by now that melt and pour soap can be made with a pre-made soap base that you can purchase (see this post if you don’t).
-These are nothing more, nothing less than glycerin soap bars.
+These are nothing more, nothing less than glycerin soap.

-You can easily make these soap bars yourself at home!!
+Yes, you can easily make these soap bases yourself at home!!
 This is what this post is all about: teaching you how to make a “melt and pour” glycerin soap base from scratch.

 There are some good reasons why you should try to make your own soap base:

 - You can say: “I’ve made it”.
 There’s nothing like knowing and acknowledging before others that you’ve made the pretty glycerin soap in the bathroom all by yourself.
 From scratch!
 It’s a matter of personal realization and satisfaction.

 - You control the ingredients.
 You want to avoid synthetic chemicals or allergens?
 Don’t use them.
 Petroleum or animal-based products?
 Don’t add them to your base.
 Just find out the recipe that best fits your needs.
 Besides, you don’t need a soap base that lasts 5 years, foams like a foam party, or keeps the scent everywhere you go… right?
 That is called commercial soaps and they may be harmful to your health…